2020, A Review

 All in all, when I look back on 2020, I think it was a pretty good year for our family.
 After two years of trying to get pregnant, we are lucky enough to be welcoming Baby K into the world in March!
 Thankfully the pregnancy has gone pretty well, and my wife has remained relatively healthy.

 As a side effect of the pandemic, Nutanix banned travel for almost the entirety of the year.
 Not traveling does mean I missed out on going to Malta and France, but I also didn’t have to go to Vegas twice like I usually do!
 HUGE WIN!
 I also dislike flying, so it was nice not having to fly very much last year.
-I think this is the longest I’ve gone without flying on an airplane since I was in my teens.
+I think this is the longest I’ve gone without flying since I was in my teens.

 My day to day honestly didn’t change that much with COVID, aside from the mask-wearing and not seeing friends, that is.
 I already work from home 100% of the time, so there wasn’t much adjustment to my workload.
 I saw an increase in the number of meetings with people at the corporate office, but they quickly realized how unnecessary all the extra meetings were.